Container Orchestration Beyond Just Kubernetes

 3. HashiCorp Nomad

-Flexible workload orchestrator from HashiCorp that manages containers, VMs, Java applications, and batch jobs.
-Nomad offers a simpler operational model than Kubernetes with good scalability and seamless integration with Consul and Vault.
+Flexible workload orchestrator from HashiCorp that manages containers, VMs, Java applications, and batch jobs alongside each other.
+Nomad offers a simpler operational model than Kubernetes with good horizontal scalability and seamless integration with Consul for service discovery and Vault for secrets management.
+The single-binary architecture makes installation and upgrades significantly simpler.

 Pros

-- +Supports multiple workload types: containers, VMs, and binaries
+- +Supports multiple workload types: containers, VMs, binaries, and batch jobs

 Cons